AugmentHCI/Tobii4C/README.md

 Folder to store objects

 ##Parsers
-Classes to parse the data
+Classes to parse the data and create objects

 ##Rawdata
 Folder with raw data